Rzyczu/chess-game/README.md

 ## About

-This is a simple implementation of a chess game in C#.
+This is a simple implementation of a console chess game in C#.
 It provides a basic framework for playing chess with two players.

 ## Technologies Used